-6. On the Text Properties palette, click the Link tab, then click the Actions button.
-The Actions dialog appears.

-- 7. Click the plus (+) button and add an action as described in "Adding Actions to Objects and Pages" on page 417. - 8.
+- On the Text Properties panel, click the Link tab, then click the Actions button.
+The Actions dialog appears. - 7.
+Click the plus (+) button and add an action as described in "Adding Actions to Objects and Pages" on page 535. - 8.
 Click OK in the Actions dialog.